testmailtt/webhook.site/docs/faq.markdown

 Both inbound and outbound originate and destinate at this IP address.

-Note that this may change in the future, so sign up for the newsletter at <https://docs.webhook.site/news.html> to be notified of changes.
+Note that this may change in the future, so sign up for the [newsletter](news.markdown) to be notified of changes.

 ## Q: How do I export the data stored on Webhook.site?